nkini/CMPS128-DistributedSystems/HW3/Spec-v2.md

 PORT -- the port to which your instance should bind
 MEMBERS -- a comma-separated list of IP:PORT pairs representing the other nodes in the system

-More information about environment variables can be foud here: https://docs.docker.com/engine/reference/run/#env-environment-variables
+More information about environment variables can be found here: https://docs.docker.com/engine/reference/run/#env-environment-variables

-For example, if we spun up, say, 3 instances of your docker container, the ENV variables for the first instance might look something like this:
+We will spin up exactly 5 instances of your docker container.
+The ENV variables for the first instance will look exactly like this:
-IP = 10.0.0.1
-PORT = 12345
-MEMBERS = 10.0.0.1:12345,10.0.0.2:12345,10.0.0.3:12345

-You could use this information to e.g., broadcast to all nodes in your network, to the following addresses
-10.0.0.1:12345, 10.0.0.2:12345, 10.0.0.3:12345.
+IP=10.0.0.20
+PORT=12345
+MEMBERS=10.0.0.20:12345,10.0.0.21:12346,10.0.0.22:12347,10.0.0.23:12348,10.0.0.24:12349

-Also, in this example, you would bind to the IP 10.0.0.1 and PORT 12345, and not localhost and 8080.
+Also, in this example, you would bind to the IP 10.0.0.20 and PORT 12345, and not localhost and 8080.

+To summarize, your 5 nodes will have IP address assignment from 10.0.0.20 to 10.0.0.24, and each node will have its IP address in the IP environment variable.
+Each of these 5 nodes will have port assignments from 12345 to 12349, and each node will have its port assignment in the PORT environment variable.
+The MEMBERS environment variable has the same value for all 5 nodes and will look exactly as above.

 Here's a list of functionalities expected from your system:
 1. In the case of no faults, all functional guarantees from HW1 and HW2 should hold.
 2. In the case of no faults, every node should be able to receive a R/W request and provide a valid response.
 3. Assuming no failures 1, 2 hold regardless of your design choice.
 The system must also be robust to the failure of any node.
 When failure occurs, your choice of C/A/P will dictate the appropriate behavior.